Challenger Center Hawai‘i

 How is the mission curriculum developed?

 CCHI integrates core resource materials from NASA and the Hawai‘i Department of Education.
-The curriculum is aligned to the Hawai‘i Content and Performance Standards III (HCPS III) and aligned to meet the national Common Core Standards for language arts, science, and mathematics.
+The curriculum is aligned to meet the national Common Core Standards for language arts, science, and mathematics.
 The curriculum will be aligned to the Next Generation Science Standards (NGSS).